jefftriplett/django-podcast/trunk/readme.txt

     )
     }}}

+Assuming the Django binary directory is on your Python path, run the `syncdb` command to install the application's database tables.

+    `django-admin.py syncdb`

 If you installed the Django admin application, you should be able to see the podcast application's show and episode areas:

     `http://www.example.com/admin/podcast/`

-You might need to restart the server for changes to take effect, especially if you are running Django on mod_python.
+You might need to restart the server for changes to take effect, especially if you are running Django on `mod_python`.

 == Dependencies ==